 The last thing you need to do is be wandering around the ship coughing, sneezing, and especially not touching serving spoons in the buffet.
 Have someone deliver food to your room or order room service (but please make sure to wash your hands and the door handles too so you protect the delivery person's health).
 This might not be as fun as wandering around the ship and hanging out at bars but it will give you the chance to catch up on rest and get some fresh air and sunshine out on the balcony if you have one.

-Watch People Around You and Avoid Situations Where You Might Spread Germs
+Watch People Around You and Avoid Areas Where You Might Spread Germs

 You are going to be surrounded by thousands of mostly healthy people, and even though most cruise lines have a health questionnaire before you board – people lie.
 Others will begin to manifest symptoms on the ship itself.
 On almost every cruise I see people sneezing, coughing, wiping their eyes and nose or other potential signs of having a cold.
 Don't be that guy!
 It's just disrespectful to your fellow passengers.

-Cold virus is often spread by droplets expelled through coughing and sneezing and it can also be spread simply by someone who might have rubbed their drippy nose and then pressed and elevator button or grabbed a handrail.
+The most viruses are spread by droplets expelled through coughing and sneezing.
+This is true for colds as well as flu and coronavirus as well.
+These virus droplets can also be spread simply by someone who might have rubbed their drippy nose and then pressed an elevator button, grabbed a handrail, or browsed a menu at a restaurant or bar.
 The next person who touches that spot and then rubs their eyes, nose, mouth etc. now has a chance of being infected too.

-Avoid Situations Where You’ll be Touching Other People (and stuff they might touch)
+Avoid Situations Where You’ll Touch Other People and Stuff They Touched

 Your best bet is to simply avoid those situations and then do what you can to protect yourself and make your body more resistant to catching a cold.